codybloemhard/incodoc/README.md

 Consumers with slow internet can choose not to and only retrieve images on command.
 Consumers reading in a terminal can choose to only show images in a program of choice on command.
 A consumer might want to see an overview of all images on a page.
-A consumer might wish to have a slide show inserted into the page if multiple images are come one after the other.
+A consumer might wish to have a slide show inserted into the page if multiple images come one after the other.

 #### Emphasis